tdudgeon/jupyter-operator/README.md

 ingress.extensions/notebook   <none>   notebook-default.192.168.49.2.nip.io   192.168.49.2   80        3m4s
 ```

-Access the notebook at the URL listed for the ingress.
-When the page opens use the password
+Access the notebook at the URL listed (including the token).
-shown in the kopf logs.
 It works!

 ### Delete the notebook
 ```